What impact could a legal opinion that personhood begins at conception have?

 The corporation which pollutes the stream that flows into the water supply must answer for spontaneous abortions caused by their effluents.

 Personhood at conception is a step backward.
-It would give rights for the might-be-born that supersede the rights of those-who-are-living.
+It would give rights to the might-be-born that supersede the rights of those-who-have-been-born.